pemsley/cmake-python-swig-rpath-example/README.md

 How should we do that exactly?

+Err...

 Now try it using RPATH.

 Now try it on a Mac...

 Hmm...

 I did some googling and reading and the answer to that was utterly opaque to me.

-So here's a project simply designed to the the project that I would have like to have found several weeks ago.
+So here's a project simply designed to be the project that I would have liked to have found several weeks ago.

 Some interesting reading: